 Pablo Rivero and Guido Tassi

 Trophy cabinet: Rivero, the son and grandson of established livestock producers from Rosario, opened the restaurant in 1999 in his early 20s.
-Now a respected sommelier as well as one of the city’s highest-profile restaurateurs, he is also known for his exemplary approach to hospitality and won Latin America’s 50 Best Restaurants’ Art of Hospitality Award in 2018.
-The restaurant also vies for the title of the premier parrilla in Buenos Aires and took home the award for The Best Restaurant in Latin America in December 2020.
+Now the winner of a Latin America’s Best Sommelier Award as well as one of the city’s highest-profile restaurateurs, he is also known for his exemplary approach to hospitality, with Don Julio winning the regional Art of Hospitality Award in 2018.
+The restaurant vies for the title of the premier parrilla in Buenos Aires and took home the award for The Best Restaurant in Latin America in 2020.

-Wine and dine: Besides the speciality steaks, Don Julio proudly owns an extensive range of top-quality wines: the restaurant’s winery has over 14,000 Argentine labels.
+Wine and dine: Besides the speciality steaks, Don Julio proudly owns an extensive range of top-quality wines: the restaurant’s cellar holds more than 14,000 Argentine labels.
 To display the magnificent collection, the 19th-century building’s interior walls are lined with empty bottles, converting the rustic space into a welcoming wine sanctuary.
 Diners from around the world can leave their personal mark by signing and writing messages on the labels.